What is a Cord?

 Maine law provides for scaling of firewood-length wood, either round or split, on a "thrown in" basis.
 We think these suggested measurements are a good rule of thumb to use for selling firewood in any state.

 |Length of wood in the thrown cord.||Volume required to stack as a full cord.|

 A thrown cord of 12" or 16" wood will occupy 180 cubic feet; 24" wood will require 195 cubic feet to contain a cord.

 When we built the boxes for our current firewood delivery trucks, we made the volume of each compartment 209 cubic feet when level full.
 By using this generous volume, which is larger than the standard practice for all firewood lengths that we produce, we are sure that you get full volume and full value when we deliver a cord of firewood to you.
 There will of course be variations between loads depending on how the wood fell into the box.
-The price may be a little more expensive than some other suppliers, however we provide a better value to you with a full volume of locally harvested firewood, either with heat-treatment certified dry wood or with green wood.
+The price may be a little more expensive than some other suppliers, however we provide a better value to you with our kiln seasoned, heat-treatment certified locally harvested firewood.

 We work hard at having wood available at all times to cut, split and dry for your needs.
 Please see our Firewood Supply and Species page for more information.

 |For firewood pricing, call: (802) 453-4884|

 |We are able to make other lengths of dry firewood for an additional charge.
 Prices are subject to change without notice.
 For firewood pricing, other lengths, or delivery charges, call: (802) 453-4884.|